AlbertSigsbert/AS-Store/README.md

 # AS Store

-This is a ecommerce web application made with Laravel framework that sells consumer electronics goods(fake products).
+This is a ecommerce website made with Laravel framework that sells consumer electronics goods(fake products).\n
 <img src="/public/images/products.png" />

 ## Features